bevyengine/rfcs/rfcs/45-stageless.md

 The `App` can store multiple `Schedules` in a `HashMap<Box<dyn ScheduleLabel>, Schedule>` storage.
 This is used for the enter and exit schedules of states, but can also be used to store, mutate and access additional schedules.
-You can even mutate the schedule that you are in, although you cannot mutate systems that are currently running (failing with an error), as that would be UB.
+For safety reasons, you cannot mutate schedules that are currently being run: instead, you can defer their modification until the end of the main loop using `ScheduleCommands`.

 The main and startup schedules can be accessed using the `CoreSchedule::Main` and `CoreSchedule::Startup` labels respectively.
 By default systems are added to the main schedule.